-- (a) into the pest quarantine area; or - (b) from a parcel of land in the pest quarantine area to another parcel of land in the area. - (2) An inspector may give an approval, with or without conditions, only if the inspector is satisfied the movement of the appliance will not pose a significant risk of- - (a) introducing Asian sugarcane planthopper into the pest quarantine area; or - (b) spreading Asian sugarcane planthopper in the pest quarantine area.
+- (b) from a parcel of land in the pest quarantine area to another parcel of land in the area. - (2) An inspector may give an approval, with or without conditions, only if the inspector is satisfied the movement of the appliance will not pose a significant risk of- - (a) introducing Asian sugarcane planthopper into the pest quarantine area; or - (b) spreading Asian sugarcane planthopper in the pest quarantine area.